Giant screen collapses ahead of Rolling Loud music festival - News Break

 Giant screen collapses ahead of Rolling Loud music festival

-MIAMI (AP) — Organizers say a giant video screen has collapsed at a South Florida stadium, one day before the Rolling Loud hip-hop music festival was set to open.
-Organizers posted on Twitter that no one was hurt when the screen toppled onto one of the festival’s stages at Hard Rock Stadium in Miami Gardens.
-It was expected to be repaired before doors open Friday.
+“Nobody was hurt and it will be fixed before doors open tomorrow.
+The show goes on!” the tweet said.

+Helicopter news footage shows a large pile of downed scaffolding and other equipment next to one of the stages.

 Like many other events, Rolling Loud was canceled last year because of the coronavirus pandemic.
-Originally set for May 2020, it was rescheduled several times.
-The weekend lineup includes A$AP Rocky, Travis Scott and Post Malone.www.klkntv.com
+Originally set for May 2020, the event was rescheduled several times.
+This weekend’s lineup includes A$AP Rocky, Travis Scott and Post Malone.

 Comments / 0